Piszmog/go-htmx-template/README.md

 ### Dist

-This is where your assets live.
-Any Javascript, images, or styling needs to go in the `dist/assets` directory.
+This is where your assets live in `internal/dist/`.
+Any Javascript, images, or styling needs to go in the `internal/dist/assets` directory.
 The directory will be embedded into the application.

-Note, the `dist/assets/css` will be ignored by `git` (configured in `.gitignore`) since the files that are written to this directory are done by the Tailwind CSS CLI.
-Custom styles should go in the `styles/input.css` file.
+Note, the `internal/dist/assets/css` will be ignored by `git` (configured in `.gitignore`) since the files that are written to this directory are done by the Tailwind CSS CLI.
+Custom styles should go in the `styles/input.css` file at the root level.

 ### E2E